Banus/banus.github.io/_news/gersting_award.md

 related_posts: false
 ---

-I have received the Department of Computer and Information Science’s [Gersting Award for an Outstanding Graduate Student](https://science.iupui.edu/admissions/fin-aid-scholarships/scholarships/_scholarships/computer-science-gersting-award-for-an-outstanding-graduate-student.html).
+I have received the Department of Computer and Information Science’s [Gersting Award for an Outstanding Doctoral Student](https://iu.academicworks.com/opportunities/47832).